 - The manual grinder takes a little arm power to operate.

 No matter how safe plastic is, some parents feel better avoiding it altogether and using glass.
 Plastic is the readily available option, so finding a quality glass product can be difficult.

-The GoWISE baby food maker comes with a 59-ounce glass pitcher and six different blending presets.
-With a powerful 1,400 watt motor, this unit can process all kinds of food easily.
-The eight stainless steel blades work together to create a fine puree that’s suitable even for food newbies.
+The GoWise baby food maker comes with a 59-ounce glass pitcher and six blending presets.
+With a powerful 1,400-watt motor, this unit can easily process all kinds of food.
+The eight stainless steel blades work together to create a fine puree that’s suitable even for beginner baby food makers.

-It’s also equipped with a heating element, so you can warm up or cook your baby’s meal as you go — you may find it cuts your time in the kitchen, as well as the amount of work involved in the cleanup.
+It’s also equipped with a heating element so you can warm up or cook your baby’s food as you go.
+You may find it cuts your time in the kitchen and the amount of work involved in the cleanup.